‘Sometimes you have to burn yourself to the ground before you can rise like a phoenix from the ashes’ – Jens Lekman.

 Having turned to a more rural location following the closure of Medicine Bar, Simon and his wife Francesca discovered a new passion in baking.
 They opened their first bakery and café in the village of Codsall in Wolverhampton and it is here that they honed their skills in the baking trade.
 Sourcing local and ethical ingredients and using influences from France and New York, their team of artisan bakers create beautiful, authentic, artisan breads and cakes.

 With their history in The Medicine Bar and their continued passion for culture and community, the search began for a space to create unique and meaningful experiences and host regular events that bring people together.
-The new Medicine on New Street is set in a beautiful, Victorian space, previously home to the Royal Society of Birmingham Artists.
-Restoring this stunning space to its former glory, whilst giving it a new purpose, Medicine is now home to the delicious baked goods of the brand and future exciting events.
+Medicine Bakery and Gallery on New Street is set in a beautiful, Victorian space, previously home to the Royal Society of Birmingham Artists.
+Restoring this stunning space to its former glory, whilst giving it a new purpose, Medicine is now home to both delicious baked goods and a programme of exciting events.

 On offer at the bakery are a whole host of appetising baked goods.
 From the freshest sourdough and rye loaves to perfectly-crafted cakes and pastries, it’s impossible to walk past the eye-catching street-side displays without wanting to indulge in something.
 The now legendary cronuts (a cross between a croissant and a doughnut, for all you cronut virgins) are just one of the stars of the show, the sweet-hued glazing twinkling in the sunlight.
 If you follow us on social media, you will know all about our love of cronuts – we suggest you grab one (or three) and see what all the fuss is about.